Ninja Bear Studio Plugins Help

 Rotates the character based on a 2D Input Value.
 Very common for Twin-Stick Movement.
 It will execute from Triggered and Ongoing events.
 Supports blocking the rotation, via the presence of Gameplay Tags.

 To handle that, the Input Manager Component can rotate the controller, using the mouse cursor location as a target.
-The following properties and functions can be used to enable and adjust this functionality:
+Use the following properties and helper function to enable and control this behavior:

 • bShouldRotateControllerToMouseCursor: Enables the rotation to mouse cursor.